CACI-IMG/ForecasterDocs/reference/Analysis/Analysis.md

 # Charts and Error Metrics
-Forecasts charts are available under the **Analysis** tab, and are typically the best way of viewing and understanding forecast performance.
+Forecasts charts are shown under the **Analysis** tab, and are typically the best way of viewing and understanding forecast performance.
 Any number of forecasts can be plotted on the same chart in order to help comparison, and error metrics (accuracy estimates) are shown for all selected forecasts.

 ![Analysis Tab](imgs/Analysis_Overview.png)